 But the woman on the nominally identical machine next to me was doing great.
 She was winning free games after free games.
 She even got free games during her free games.

-But, what I can do is look for patterns that tell me something about how the odds of winning are set on particular slot machines.
+But what I can do is look for patterns that tell me something about how the odds of winning are set on specific slot machines.
 It seemed like her machine had better odds.
-In fact, it seemed like it had much better odds
+In fact, it seemed like it had much better odds.

 Then, like some crazy person, she left.
 She just walked away from a winning slot machine.
 Who does that?
 Maybe she thought her winning was just luck.
 I guess.
 Perhaps she needed to be someplace else.

 Anyways, I slide right on over and put my players’ card into the machine as quickly as possible.
 Why?
 Well, one of my theories mentioned in a recent podcast episode has to do with how casinos can remotely change the odds of winning on idle slot machines.

 And no players card in the slot machine and no bets made either is an idle slot machine.
 So, I made it not be idle as quickly as I possibly could.
 Can you guess what happened?
 I won.

 I won, and I won, and I won.
 It was great.
 Now, by the time I started playing this second Dragon Emblem Jackpots by Konami penny slot machine I was down to around $50 of bankroll.
 So, I kept my bets small.

 That means I didn’t win a lot in terms of dollars.
 I won often, but each win was small.
 I won a lot more than I spent with my bets of $1.20 each, though.
 Below is a picture of a $15.50 win.
 There was another bonus game win of $35.10 and another of $44.20.
 My bankroll increased back up to around $100.